plainsightcollection/plainsightcollection.github.io/README.md

 ### Entering the URL Directly

-Most browsers support entering the game URL directly.
+Most browsers support entering the game URL directly into the address bar.
 However, there is a caveat.
 Many browsers will delete or ignore the 'javascript:' prefix if you cut and paste the entire URL.
-To work around this, manually type "javascript:" and then copy and paste the rest of the URL.
-Hitting enter after that should behave exactly as if you had used a bookmarklet.
+To work around this, go the the page on which you want to play the game and manually clear and replace the address by highlighting it and typing "javascript:".
+After that, you can paste the rest of the URL.
+Hitting enter should then behave exactly as if you had used a bookmarklet.

 ### Install a Bookmarklet